An Insight into World Vegetarian Day

 So how has vegetarianism impacted the food industry?

-Vegetarianism and, in particular, veganism are predicted to disrupt food production in 2018/19 as the vegan British population has grown to 3%.
+Vegetarianism and, in particular, veganism, is predicted to disrupt food production in 2018/19 as the vegan British population has grown to 3%.
 Flexitarians (those who try to consume less meat) are also on the rise and are expected to consume and purchase less meat.
-It’s evident that vegetarianism and veganism is impacting the industry with shops like Marks & Spencer have introduced vegan ranges and Zizzi have begun to offer vegan pizzas.
+It’s evident that vegetarianism and veganism is impacting the industry, with shops like Marks & Spencer have introduced vegan ranges and Zizzi have begun to offer vegan pizzas.

 People are more food-conscious than ever and are able to research and access information more easily, so it is not surprising that people change their eating habits more regularly and are able to follow trends.
 Platforms like Netflix are bringing influential documentaries which show the impact of animal agriculture, proving to be a successful way of gaining attention.
 It seems like vegetarianism and veganism is not going to slow down and manufacturers and developers within the food industry will need to adapt their products to the changing consumer preferences.